 Return flow for water use in the Mission Creek Subbasin is the difference between the amount of water applied for irrigation (agricultural, golf course, or urban) and the amount consumed by plants to satisfy their evapotranspiration requirement.
 Water is also returned to the Mission Creek Subbasin through percolation of treated wastewater and septic tank return flows.
-For this report, a relatively rigorous calculation of return flows14 for the infiltration of applied irrigation water was used that considers types of water use, irrigation efficiency, and water conservation impacts.
-For WY 2020-2021, the irrigation component of the return flow was 1,593 AF.
+For this report, a relatively rigorous calculation of return flows17 for the infiltration of applied irrigation water was used that considers types of water use, irrigation efficiency, and water conservation impacts.
+For WY 2021-2022, the irrigation component of the return flow for overlying use with the Mission Creek Subbasin (i.e., excluding water exported to the Desert Hot Springs Subbasin) was 1,585 AF.

 Other components of return flows are wastewater disposal and septic return flow.
-A portion of the Mission Creek Subbasin is served by municipal sewer systems that convey wastewater to municipal treatment plants operated by Mission Springs Water District (MSWD).
-All of the treated wastewater is disposed to percolation/evaporation ponds as described in Section 5.
-Wastewater disposal to percolation/evaporation was 2,216 AF in WY 2020-2021 (evaporation is accounted for based on an evaporation factor applied to the total amount of wastewater disposal by percolation, see Section 7.2.2).
+Portions of the Mission Creek Subbasin and Desert Hot Springs Subbasin are served by municipal sewer systems that convey wastewater to municipal treatment plants operated by Mission Springs Water District (MSWD).
+All of the treated wastewater is disposed to percolation/evaporation ponds located within the Mission Creek Subbasin as described in Section 5.
+Wastewater disposal to percolation/evaporation ponds was 2,306 AF in WY 2021-2022 (evaporation is accounted for based on an evaporation factor applied to the total amount of wastewater disposal by percolation, see Section 7.2.2).
 Portions of the Mission Creek Subbasin that do not currently have access to the sewer systems use septic tank/leachfield systems to treat and dispose wastewater.
-It is estimated that about 821 AF of septic effluent was discharged to the Mission Creek Subbasin in WY 2020-2021 based on the estimated number of water users with septic tanks, including unmetered minimal pumpers.
-For WY 2020-2021, the total return flows to the Mission Creek Subbasin, including infiltration of applied irrigation water (1,593 AF), wastewater percolation (2,216 AF), and septic tank percolation (821 AF) was 4,630 AF, or approximately 68 percent of the total inflow budget for WY 2020-2021.
+It is estimated that about 849 AF of septic effluent was discharged to the Mission Creek Subbasin in WY 2021-2022 based on the estimated number of water users with septic tanks, including unmetered minimal pumpers.
+For WY 2021-2022, the total return flows to the Mission Creek Subbasin, including infiltration of applied irrigation water (1,585 AF), wastewater percolation (2,306 AF), and septic tank percolation (849 AF) was 4,740 AF, or approximately 41 percent of the total inflow budget for WY 2021-2022.